cybozu-go/meows/docs/user-manual.md

 You should use [`github.com/jetstack/cert-manager`](https://github.com/jetstack/cert-manager) or create a certificate by yourself.

-This document does not give you a comprehensive list of what you shold deploy.
+This document does not give you a comprehensive list of what you should deploy.
 Please refer to the manifests under `config/` for further information.

 How to create Slack App